akshat998/GA_optimization/README.md

 - The dropout rate
 - The learning rate

-After generation 0 (for which parameters are randomly selected), the top performing models are selected, and multiple children are bred using randomness (on a randomly selected parameter from above).
+After generation 0 (for which parameters are randomly selected), the top performing models are selected, and multiple children are bred using randomness (modifying randomly selected parameter from above).

 # Installation Requirements